twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 _start:
 {% endhighlight %}

 `.global` is important because it makes the symbol following it available to `ld`.
-Without this, linking would fail because we told it via the `ENTRY(_start)` command in our linker script that it should look for the `_start` symbol when establishing the entry point to our executable.
-The line starting with `_start:` tells the assembler we are beginning the definition of a symbol called `_start`.
+Without this, linking would fail because we told it via the `ENTRY(_start)` command in our linker script that it should look for the `_start` symbol when establishing the entry point to our executable.  `_start:` tells the assembler we are beginning the definition of a symbol called `_start`.

 {% highlight nasm %}
 _start: